 - Don’t paint the walls anything too dark or too neon.
 It’s a nightmare to prime and paint over.

 - If you’re shopping on a budget, Ikea and the DIY boards on Pinterest will become your new best friends.

-My rental decor philosophy is to keep it inexpensive, simple and maintenance free.
+My rental decor philosophy is to keep it inexpensive, simple and maintenance-free.
 It’s bad enough to have to pack your life up when you’re moving out, but having to worry about priming and patching holes is another headache you don’t need.
-Plus, take the funds you would have spent decorating and use them elsewhere in your life.
+Plus, when you took those funds you were careful to review your options to make sure the effort you spent getting that guarantor wasn’t wasted alongside any loans you’d gotten for this first new place, and it’s best to be financially responsible with your first rental, or indeed any rental at all.
+Take that money you would have spent decorating and use it elsewhere in your life.

 I like my money where I can see it…hanging in my closet.

 Here’s a mix of DIY and cheap finds at the store that you can use to give your home a mini-makeover without breaking the wallet…at least, not too much!

 This is by far my favorite project to make.
 I just DIY’d another to be a mood board for my bedroom and it cost under $20 to complete.
 I found a 36×48 inch trifold display board at JoAnn’s, so that takes up a large amount of wall space without having to hang anything!

 Click here for the full tutorial on how to make your own mood board.

 // Add Wallpaper to a Bookshelf